Fourier coefficients of the net-baryon number density and chiral criticality: Modeling the Fourier coefficients and lattice QCD

 with $x=T/155~\text{MeV}$.

-As shown in the left panel of Fig.~\ref{fig:cumulants}, the two models yield very similar results for the ratio $\chi_4^B/\chi_2^B$.
-We conclude that the cumulants $\chi_2^B$ and $\chi_4^B$ are well constrained by the leading Fourier coefficients.
-However, higher-order cumulants are qualitatively different in the two models.
-This is expected due to qualitative differences in the higher-order Fourier coefficients.
-In the right panel of Fig.~\ref{fig:cumulants} we show that $\chi_{10}^B/\chi_2^B$ in the two models is indeed very different in the crossover region.
-This clearly demonstrates that the characteristic features of higher-order fluctuations, which are sensitive to criticality, are not uniquely determined by requiring that the first four Fourier coefficients are reproduced.
-Thus, we find that models of this type are not suited for exploring chiral criticality.
+{As shown in the left panel of Fig.~\ref{fig:cumulants}, the two models yield similar behavior for the temperature dependence of the $\chi_4^B/\chi_2^B$ ratio.
+However, higher-order cumulants are very different in these models due to the contribution of higher-order Fourier coefficients.
+This is illustrated in the right panel of Fig.~\ref{fig:cumulants} where we show that the temperature dependence of the $\chi_{10}^B/\chi_2^B$ ratio in CEM and RFM differs essentially in the crossover region.
+This clearly demonstrates that the characteristic features of higher-order fluctuations, which are sensitive to criticality, are not uniquely determined by requiring that the first four Fourier coefficients be reproduced.
+Thus, in contrast to Ref.~\cite{Vovchenko:2017gkg}, we find that models of this type are in general not suited for exploring chiral criticality.

+In fact, in the following we show that for the phenomenological CEM the Fourier series in Eq. (\ref{eq:imagdens}) can be resummed and expressed by the polylogarithm functions which have well-defined analytic structure, excluding explicitly any information on criticality expected in QCD.
+This is also the case for the RFM.}